-Rexahn Pharmaceuticals, Inc. (the "Company") has restated herein our financial statements for the fiscal year ended December 31, 2009, and the quarters ended March 31, June 30, and September 30, 2010 to reflect management's determination that the Company had misclassified warrants and a put feature on its common stock as equity.
+The Company has restated herein our financial statements for the fiscal year ended December 31, 2009, and the quarters ended March 31, June 30, and September 30, 2010 to reflect management's determination that the Company had misclassified warrants and a put feature on its common stock as equity.
 Management has determined that these instruments should have been classified as liabilities.